Duttonlouis/IHCoding-test/README.md

+# Problem 3)

-3) Write a function that given a path, will read in a file and print the number of occurrences of all words in the file that start with a vowel (‘a’, ‘e’, ‘i’, ‘o’, ‘u’).
+Write a function that given a path, will read in a file and print the number of occurrences of all words in the file that start with a vowel (‘a’, ‘e’, ‘i’, ‘o’, ‘u’).

 Example:
 countVowelWords(“testfile.txt”) =>